corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization-default-evolution.md

 `constructor (a: Int, b: Int) : this(a, b, -1, -1, -1)`

-Whilst it may seem trivial which should be picked, it is still ambiguous, thus we use a versioning number in the constructor annotation which gives a strict precedence order to constructor selection.
-Therefore, the proper form of the example would
-be:
+You can remove this ambiguity by adding version numbers to the constructor annotation.
+This gives a strict precedence order to the constructor selection:

 {{< tabs name="tabs-8" >}}
 {{% tab name="kotlin" %}}